Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-4/day-2/labs/javascript-calculator-lab.md

 ## Setup

-1. Inside your classroom folder, `SEIR-FLEX-HOMEWORK-AND-LABS`, create a folder inside your labs folder of this week's folder called `calculator-lab`
+1. Create a folder called `calculator-lab`
-	- So, `SEIR-FLEX-HOMEWORK-AND-LABS/w04/labs/calculator-lab`

 - Inside of `calculator-lab` create the following folder/file structure: